AG7GN/hampi-backup-restore/README.md

 - The script must be run with `root` privileges (`sudo`).

-- The Raspbian OS must have the `exfat-utils` package installed.
+- The Raspbian OS must have the `exfatprogs` package installed.
 This is installed by default on the NexusDR-X image.

 - NOTE: The Raspbian OS by default automatically detects disks plugged in to USB and in most cases, a shortcut will automatically appear on the desktop for that disk.
 You'll also likely see a "__Removable medium inserted__" window pop up when the disk is attached to a USB port.
 Just click __Cancel__ to close that window.
 USB attached drives appear as: